zpas-lab/vendo/use-cases.md

 (for third-party Go packages)

-**NOTE:** Try stealing as much stuff as possible from http://github.com/skelterjohn/wgo; it seems to be the tool most similar to our plan from what's out there (relatively; absolutely, it's not very similar).
-Also look at the other tools and try stealing too if they have some worthy chunks of code.
-(As long as license is OK for us.)

 **NOTE:** The tool will store an additional field `"repositoryPath"` in the *vendor.json* file; this is allowed by *[vendor-spec](https://github.com/kardianos/vendor-spec)*.
 In initial versions, for easier coding, it also won't retain any unknown fields in *vendor.json*; this is an **incompatibility** with *vendor-spec*.
 TODO: [LATER] improve it be compatible with *vendor-spec* (retain the